 Establishments of the Cochrane India Network: Sharing initial experiences

 The ICMR Cochrane Affiliate was entrusted to coordinate 18 systematic reviews on priority questions of ‘NITI Aayog’.
-28 systematic reviews to provide answers to existing knowledge gaps in Government’s ‘Anemia Mukt Bharat’ program have been initiated.
-Collaborative work with the Campbell South Asia has been initiated.
+A total of 28 systematic reviews to provide answers to existing knowledge gaps in Government’s ‘Anemia Mukt Bharat’ program have been initiated.
+Collaborative work with Campbell South Asia has been initiated.

 Conclusions:As a result of above efforts the pool of systematic Reviewers in India is steadily increasing.
 The robust evidence generated through the SRs would guide the national programs for better health care decision making.